pylonide/pylon/ppc/platform/doc/terms/propertybinding.md

 ## Internals

-Property binding in APF is a flavor of a [publish/subscribe](http://en.wikipedia.org/wiki/Publish/subscribe) system.
+Property binding in PPC is a flavor of a [publish/subscribe](http://en.wikipedia.org/wiki/Publish/subscribe) system.

  When a binding is established, the element that receives the value sets